 4 Steps to Successful Capacity Planning in Project Management

-And this is how you reach your goal:
+And this is how you reach your goal of successful capacity planning in four practical steps:

-Step 1: Establish the Necessary Processes with the Right Staff
+Step 1: Necessary Processes with the Right Staff

 The strategic planning of capacities depends on: